Skip to main content

 Reputation

 Your email sending reputation—assigned by inbox providers—is a key driver of deliverability.
 It affects how much email providers are willing to accept from you, whether your messages get blocked outright, and Inbox placement (whether they land in inboxes, promotions, or spam folders).
+Your reputation functions like a credit score: it goes up or down based on the performance of your past emails.

 What helps reputation